 Doctors don't fully understand why you get chemo brain.
 Some studies show that chemotherapy slows the growth of cells in areas of the brain that handle learning and memory.
 But researchers think other things may also contribute to your foggy thinking, including:

 - Drugs you took during surgery or to manage side effects

 - Sleep problems and overall fatigue

-- You don't get the right nutrition
+- Not getting the right nutrition

 - Stress, anxiety, worry, or depression